RogC300/Competitive-Programming/CCC/README.md

 These are my solutions for the Waterloo Canadian Computing Competition

-Written explanations for each senior problem should be included in the years folder

-These solutions are unnoficial however scores are verified using the waterloo CCC grader.
+These solutions are unofficial however scores are verified using the waterloo CCC grader.

 # 2020